 "MSF’s impact is significant, but it’s far from enough.
 Yemen is one of our largest missions in the world."

+Malnutrition is also a serious problem in Yemen.
 We run nutrition programmes as an integral part of our activities just about everywhere we work in the country.

 There are some areas where things seem normal.
 When I drive down the road here in Sana’a, I can see that shops are still open.
 But right next door there will be a bombed-out building.